Arna Bontemps: Career

 Bontemps also began to write several children's books.
 In 1932, he collaborated with Langston Hughes and wrote Popo and Fifina.
 This story followed the lives of siblings Popo and Fifina, in an easy to understand introduction to Haitian life for children.
 Bontemps continued writing children's novels and published You Can't Pet a Possum (1934), which followed a story of a boy and his pet dog living in a rural part of Alabama.

-During the early 1930s, African-American writers and intellectuals were not welcomed in Northern Alabama.
-Just thirty miles from Huntsville in Decatur, the Scottsboro boys were being tried in court.
+During the early 1930s, African-American writers and intellectuals were discriminated against in Northern Alabama.
+Thirty miles from Huntsville in Decatur, the Scottsboro boys, nine African Americans, were charged with rape of two white women and being prosecuted in a case that became renowned for racial injustice.
 During this time, Bontemps had many friends visit and stay with him while they came to Alabama to protest this trial.
 The school administration was worried about his many out-of-state visitors.

 In later years, Bontemps said that the administration at Oakwood Junior College had demanded he burn many of his private books to demonstrate that he had given up radical politics.
 Bontemps refused to do so.
 He resigned from his teaching position and returned with his family to California in 1934.

-In 1936 Bontemps published what is considered as some of his best work, Black Thunder.
-This novel recounts the tale of a rebellion that took place in 1800 near Richmond, Virginia led by Gabriel Prosser, an uneducated field worker and coachman.
-It shares Prosser's attempted plan to conduct a slave army to raid an armory in Richmond, and once armed with weapons, defend themselves against any assailants.
+In 1936 Bontemps published what is considered by some as his best work, Black Thunder.
+This novel explores a slave rebellion that took place in 1800 near Richmond, Virginia, led by Gabriel Prosser, an uneducated, enslaved field worker and coachman.
+It describes Prosser's attempt to conduct a slave army to raid an armory in Richmond, in order to defend themselves against any assailants.
 A fellow slave betrayed Prosser, causing the rebellion to be shut down.
 Prosser was captured by whites and lynched.
 In Bontemps' version, whites were compelled to admit that slaves were humans who had possibilities of a promising life.